Nitrate in drinking water

 A 2023 report identified winter-hardy camelina (pictured above) and domesticated pennycress as powerful engines for a healthier environment and economy, forecasting up to 5.5 million acres of these winter annual oilseeds in Minnesota by 2050.
 Both produce oil that can be converted into renewable diesel and jet fuel with significantly lower life cycle GHG emissions.
 Research shows camelina-based jet fuel, compared to petroleum-based jet fuel, can reduce GHG emissions by more than 60%.
 Companies from across the agriculture and energy sectors are making major investments to meet this demand for low-carbon fuels.
 (Photo by Dodd Demas)

-In Minnesota, more than 70% of nitrate loads in monitored watersheds come from cropland.
-Nitrate in drinking water is a widespread issue in Minnesota, particularly in the southwest, west-central, and southeast regions.
-In Minnesota’s southeast karst region, the EPA indicated action was needed to protect public health in 2023.
+Nitrate in drinking water is a widespread problem in Minnesota, particularly in the southwest, west-central, and southeast karst region (where the EPA indicated action was needed to protect public health in 2023).
 According to a 2020 report, one in eight Minnesotans relies on groundwater with elevated nitrate levels.

-Winter oilseeds and other Continuous Living Cover (CLC) keep living roots in the ground through the “brown months” between late fall and spring when Minnesota’s croplands lie bare.
+Winter oilseeds and other Continuous Living Cover (CLC) crops keep living roots in the ground through the “brown months” between late fall and spring when Minnesota’s croplands lie bare.

-According to a 2023 report, a realistic statewide rollout of Continuous Living Cover in Minnesota could lead to a 23% reduction in nitrogen runoff.
+According to a 2023 report, a realistic statewide rollout of Continuous Living Cover (CLC) in Minnesota could lead to a 23% reduction in nitrogen runoff.

 Because winter oilseeds can be used in Sustainable Aviation Fuel (SAF), they can also provide a new revenue stream for farmers without replacing summer crops.